Activities for team building and games for your virtual team

 37. Lunch Designs bi-weekly

 One staff (who was previously chosen to exemplify our business values) draws a name from a bowl and the couple heads to the business for lunch.
-This helps to build and nurture cross-departmental relationships as individuals get matched with colleagues they would not have had the ability to speak to. -The Sabrina Son, Sr. Marketing Executive (Skip to point # 6 at 0:57) Why we love it: Not only does this strategy reward top performers and help reaffirm business values, yet it also provides opportunities for engagement with individuals on all sides of the house.
+This helps to build and nurture cross-departmental relationships as individuals get matched with colleagues they would not have had the ability to speak to. -The Sabrina Son, Sr. Marketing Executive (Skip to point # 6 at 0:57) Not only does this strategy reward top performers and help reaffirm business values, but it also provides opportunities for engagement with individuals on all sides of the house.
 You never know what comes out of new thoughts.

 38. Thursday-Thursday

-The Smith Brothers Organization sends the evening out of the office: Nora Headshot Blog"Thirsty Thursday is our happy weekly hour on the rooftop deck (kegs, ping pong and snacks!) -Nora DiNuzzo, head of company growth
+The Smith Brothers Organization sends the evening out of the office: Nora Headshot Blog”Thirsty Thursday is our happy weekly hour on the rooftop deck (kegs, ping pong and snacks.) -Nora DiNuzzo, head of company growth

 39. Lessons on Capoeira, Brazil